 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Glenview, the highest percentage of canopy is found in natural areas and other properties (Fig. 3).
-Industrial and agricultural properties have the lowest canopy cover.
+In Crystal Lake, the highest percentage of canopy is found in natural areas and vacant properties (Fig. 3).
+Other and utility properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.